-Hybrid, Hybridization: a hybrid is the offspring of a mating between parents belonging to two different species or subspecies.
+Hybrid, Hybridisation: a hybrid is the offspring of a mating between parents belonging to two different species or subspecies.
 A well known example is the mule, which is a hybrid between horse and donkey.
-Hybridization between distantly related species will most often result in infertile offspring, while more closely related species might result in offspring that seems fully fertile but still has selective disadvantages meaning that in the big picture, the two forms does stay distinct.
-On the other hand, hybridization between subspecies by definition would result in fertile offspring; if there is reduced fertility or selective disadvantage, then the two groups might be on the way to becoming full species.
+Hybridisation between distantly related species will most often result in infertile offspring, while more closely related species might result in offspring that seems fully fertile but still has selective disadvantages meaning that in the big picture, the two forms does stay distinct.
+On the other hand, hybridisation between subspecies by definition would result in fertile offspring; if there is reduced fertility or selective disadvantage, then the two groups might be on the way to becoming full species.
 Examples of bird hybrids found reasonably frequently would be hybrids between ducks in genus Anas or in genus Aythya or geese including Canada Goose x geese of either genus Branta or Anser.

 Immature (there are two usages of this term):

 Introgression: a process by which some small areas of the genome (DNA) from one species inters the genome of another species.
 This usually happens through a process that first involves hybridization of the two species, followed by a period where the hybrids produced only breed with one of the two parental species.
 The result can then be that certain gene variants from the other species are selected for and become a fixed part of the population into which they have been introgressed.